Unicorn-Code-Inc/chat-app/README.md

 ```py
 python receiver.py
 ```
 This will be the window responsible for receiving the actual messages, you **do not** type here.
-There's no clean way for now to exit, `Ctrl + C` should do the trick for now, don't worry about the traceback.
+If you exit in the `sender` window, this should exit automatically.